DanielKrawisz/Entropy/Pow.co FAQ.md

 Although handicaps are honest signals of fitness, they are not the final word on fitness.
 They are useful because they save time.
 The time that is saved with handicaps can be used to assess fitness even more closely.
 Among the candidates that pass the handicap test, some may still be truly unfit but at least one is expected to be very fit.
 Without the use of handicaps, the truly fit candidate may not be discoverable in a reasonable amount of time.

 # What if a candidate refuses to use a handicap because he doesn’t want to get trapped in an honesty game?
-Is BoostPoW even necessary?
-What if someone objects from participating in the honesty game, what would that mean?

-TL:DR- BoostPoW will eventually become as viceral in content evaluation, as the handicap principle is in mate selection.
+Boost PWW will eventually become as viceral in content evaluation, as the handicap principle is in mate selection.
 Anyone objecting to participate in the honesty game would be seen as concealing their content due to inadequacy.

-Then evaluators ignore him because it is not worth their time to evaluate him, even if they would find him to be a good candidate if they did.
-They have no choice but to assume that he is a bad candidate.
-Their optimal strategy is to treat handicaps as honest signals and not waste time on candidates who signal poorly.
-Handicaps are about finding good relationships quickly and if you don’t make it easy on the evaluators you don’t get any.

 This is related to an important early objection to the Handicap Principle that was made by Maynard Smith, who developed a model in which only fit males would signal and unfit males would try to conceal their inadequacy.
+Such a situation is only possible when males have a binary choice to signal or not to signal.
+When males can signal at any level they all signal in proportion to their own fitness.

 ## Is anything that demonstrates cost an honest signal of fitness?